MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-connect-data.md

    > [!div class="mx-imgBorder"]
    > ![Choose environment](media/how-to-connect-data-4.PNG)

-AI for Customer Service Virtual Agent configures the workspace to use the environment you selected.
+Dynamics 365 Customer Service Virtual Agent configures the workspace to use the environment you selected.